AC42001-AC42002-TeamNULL/text-mining/README.md

 ## Things to note

 Each file is self-contained and contains all the code for that weeks exercises.
 Hence a naming scheme of `wk` suffix week `1..4`.

+In addition you will need to be registered for a twitter dev account to access the twitter api via tweepy.
+Please see [here](https://developer.twitter.com/) for more details.